lukehutch/flutter_reactive_widget/README.md

 Whenever `counter.value` is set in future, not only is any wrapping `ReactiveWidget` updated, but the new value is asynchronously written through to the `SharedPreferences` persistence cache, using the same key.

+Note that for `PersistentReactiveValue<T>`, `T` cannot be a nullable type (`T?`), since null values cannot be distinguished from a value not being present in `SharedPreferences`.
+You may need to store the empty string rather than `null` for `PersistentReactiveValue<String>`, for example.
+Also, there is no way to unset a value to return to the default once the value has been set.

 ## Where to store state

 There are good suggestions in [this Medium post](https://suragch.medium.com/flutter-state-management-for-minimalists-4c71a2f2f0c1) about how to use [`GetIt`](https://pub.dev/packages/get_it) to organize state in your application.
 Applying that idea to `flutter_reactive_widget`: